 3. How can beginners prepare for hill climbing?

-Climbing hills isn’t easy for beginners.
-They hesitate to go up gradually and start with sprint right away, which is a mistake.
+Climbing hills isn’t easy for starters.
+They hesitate to go up gradually for mountain biking and start sprinting right away, which is a mistake.
 The first thing to do is know the tactics, start “slow and steady,” and experiment with a lower gear to get that “perfect cadence” for uphill climbing.
+A good and supportive mountain bike, or a professional bike, could be of great help in situations like this.

 However, that does not mean new riders should not do breath training.
 Sometimes, avoiding that minimalistic tension in your muscles can simply do the job for you.

-4. What are some general tips for beginners?
+4. What are some general tips for beginners to become a cyclist?

 “Before you even get on the bike, check tire pressure, shock pressure or preload, and handlebar alignment,“ Marcus Mitchell, an intermediate rider, suggests to his aspirant friends.
 The only thing complex is a suspension fork; take a chance to learn and get help if you are a newcomer.